 - The work must be commensurate with their level of education

-- The total amount of training cannot exceed the total length of the academic program
+- The total amount of AT cannot exceed the total length of the academic program

-- Academic Training authorization is location and date specific.
-(The employer’s name and address and the precise start and end dates must be authorized in advance by the Office of Global Services in the Student and Exchange Visitor Information System)
+- AT authorization is location and date specific.
+The employer’s name and address and the employment dates must be authorized in advance by the Office of Global Services (OGS).

-Pre-Completion Academic Training is training that takes place before the J-1 student completes all of their degree requirements.
-Post-Completion Academic Training is training that takes place after the J-1 student has completed all J-1 requirements.
+Pre-completion AT takes place before the J-1 Student completes all of their degree requirements.
+Post-Completion AT takes place after the J-1 student has completed all degree requirements.

 A J-1 Student is eligible for Academic Training if they meet the following requirements:

-- Is in good academic standing or has successfully completed a program of study
+- Student is in good academic standing or has successfully completed program of study

-- Is proposing a training experience that is directly related to the student’s major field of study and has been approved by the academic advisor or co-op coordinator
+- Student is proposing a training experience that is directly related to their field of study and has been approved by the academic advisor or Co-op coordinator

-- Is maintaining health insurance coverage for themselves and any J-2 dependents
+- Student is maintaining health insurance coverage for themselves and any J-2 dependents

-- The total Academic Training period may not exceed the amount of time spent in a full course of study
+- The total AT period may not exceed the amount of time spent in a full course of study

-- Example: A Master’s student who completed their program 12 months is only eligible for 12 months of Academic Training
+- Example: A Master’s student who completed their program in 12 months is only eligible for 12 months of AT

-- Example: If your program end date is 5/8/XXXX, you must start counting your post-Academic Training time on 5/9/XXXX even if you do not start working on that date
+- Example: If your program end date is 5/8/2019, you must start counting your post-AT time on 5/9/2019, even if you do not start working on that date

-- It is your responsibility to track your Academic training usage
+- It is your responsibility to track your AT usage

-NOTE: Both full-time and part-time Academic Training deduct at a full-time rate.
-This means even if Academic Training authorization is provided on a part-time basis, each day of part-time authorization deducts a full day of authorization from the total amount of time a student is eligible for at Northeastern.
+Please note: Both full and part-time AT deduct at a full-time rate.
+This means that, even if AT authorization is given for work done on a part-time basis, each day of part-time training deducts a full day from the total amount of time a student is eligible for AT.

-To participate in an off-campus opportunity in the USA, J-1 students must obtain Academic Training authorization from the Office of Global Services.
-All students must comply with their college requirements and policies concerning the timing of eligibility for any co-op or other experiential training.
-Please note, academic departments or colleges may have additional requirements and regulations surrounding eligibility.
-The Office of Global Services will not review any requests for Academic Training that have not already been reviewed by the appropriate advisor.
+To participate in an off-campus experiential learning opportunity in the U.S., J-1 Students must obtain AT authorization from OGS.
+All students must comply with their college's requirements and policies concerning the timing of eligibility for Co-op or other experiential learning opportunity.
+Please note that individual academic departments or colleges may have additional requirements and regulations for eligibility.
+OGS will not review any requests for AT that have not already been reviewed by the appropriate advisor.

-1 Meet with your co-op or academic advisor and discuss your employment opportunity.
+1 Meet with your academic or Co-op advisor to discuss your experiential learning opportunity.

-The Office of Global Services will not review any requests that have not been approved by your co-op or academic advisor.
+OGS will not review any requests that have not been approved by your academic or Co-op advisor.

-2 Complete the appropriate authorization form with your co-op coordinator or academic advisor.
+2 Complete the Academic Training Authorization Request with your academic or Co-op advisor.